Rahmatullahi/Rahmatullahi/README.md

 - 💬 Ask me about anything related to Data Analytics and Science
 - 📫 How to reach me: connect with me on linkedin
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I love to sing and go on vacations
+- ⚡ Fun fact: I love to sing and read self development books